EJabbar/Final-645/README.md

   backup=<PATH_TO_DIR>/backup

   ```
-6- List the full path of all training and test images in the "examplesplit/train.txt" and "examplesplit/test.txt" files.
+3- List the full path of all training and test images in the "examplesplit/train.txt" and "examplesplit/test.txt" files.

-7- Move to the main directory.
-Download the model weights pre-trained on ImageNet.
+4- Download the model weights pre-trained on ImageNet in the same directory of "train_dota.sh".
    Run the train.sh script.

   ```
   wget https://pjreddie.com/media/files/darknet19_448.conv.23